ThePieroCV/ChuckBot/README.md

 - [X] Genius lyrics

-To customize ChuckBot, you can add new scales that will be recognized automatically.
-You can review other premade *.py* Scales to customize it.
+To customize ChuckBot, you can add new extensions that will be recognized automatically.
+You can review other premade *.py* Extensions to customize it.

 ___